Jobs and Opportunity Matter

-Giving away money that belongs to Alaskans, for Alaska’s oil, is taking from you and giving to Outside corporations.
-That’s welfare for the wealthy, and it’s wrong.
+Giving away money that belongs to Alaskans, for Alaska’s oil, is welfare for the wealthy, and it’s wrong.

-Part of a fiscal plan should be an end of unnecessary oil company tax credits, which corporations get even if they reduce their investments here and spend their billions in annual Alaska oil profits Outside.
+A critical element of any sustainable fiscal plan should be an end to unnecessary oil company tax credits, which corporations get even if they reduce their investments here and spend their billions in annual Alaska oil profits outside Alaska.

-Whether it’s good schools, a funded PFD, construction jobs, or a University that creates jobs, these things are in jeopardy as long as the money we need to pay for them is given away to multinational corporations like ExxonMobil.
-Giving to the wealthiest at the expense of seniors, children, and the economy is corporate welfare, not leadership.
+Whether it’s good schools, a funded PFD, construction jobs, or a university system that creates jobs, these things are in jeopardy as long as the money Alaskans need to pay for them is given away to multinational corporations.
+Giving to the wealthiest at the expense of seniors, children, and the economy is not leadership.

 Les Has Acted On Climate Change

-In 2010 I wrote and passed amendments (Haines Republican Bill Thomas was my Co-Sponsor) to save money and battle climate change.
-Today all state, University and school buildings must be built to cost-effective energy efficiency standards.
-That saves money, and reduces the emission of greenhouse gasses.
+In 2010, Les Gara wrote and passed amendments (with Haines Republican Bill Thomas as co-sponsor) to save money and battle climate change.
+Today, all state, university and school buildings must be built to cost-effective energy efficiency standards.
+That saves money, and reduces the emission of greenhouse gases.

-The late Representative Mike Kelly, who I’d worked with across party lines, once called me the “Rural Representative from Anchorage”.
-That wasn’t meant as a compliment, but I took it as one.
-I’ll never pit community against community, and urban residents against rural residents.
-We should all prosper together.
+The late Representative Mike Kelly once called Les Gara the “rural representative from Anchorage.”
+Les will never pit community against community, or urban residents against rural residents.
+Alaskans should prosper together.

 The solution to our budget crisis and recession isn’t taking from one part of the state to benefit another.
-It’s working together so we can all live with dignity and respect.
+It’s working together so all Alaskans can live with dignity and respect.

 Equal Rights For All Alaskans

 All Alaskans deserve equal rights.
-I’m proud to stand with Alaskans who want to end discrimination in housing, employment and who believe we all have the right to live as equal citizens.
+Les Gara and Jessica Cook are proud to stand with Alaskans to end discrimination in housing and employment, believing all have the right to live as equal citizens.

-Both of my main opponents still believe in the outdated view that marriage should only be between a “man and a woman”.
-While I respect former Governor Walker, I disagree with his unsupportive views on equal rights, and disagreed strongly when he let his Attorney General sue to end the right of same-sex couples to get married in Alaska.
-That’s something I’ll never allow my Attorney General do.
+Gara and Cook’s opponents still prescribe to the outdated view that marriage should only be between a man and a woman.
+While Les respects former Governor Walker, he disagrees with his unsupportive views on equal rights, and strongly objected when he allowed the then-attorney general to sue against the right of same-sex couples to get married in Alaska.

-I’ll demand equality regardless of your race or color or religion, and regardless of whom you love.
-I’ve sponsored legislation supporting equal LGBTQ rights, and will always stand with our neighbors, who all deserve to be treated as equals under the law.
-“Liberty and Justice for All” isn’t just a phrase we should recite.
-It’s something we should do.
+Les Gara and Jessica Cook will demand equality regardless of race, color or religion, and regardless of who one loves.
+Les has sponsored legislation supporting equal LGBTQ rights, and will always stand with Alaskans for equal treatment under the law.
+“Liberty and justice for all” isn’t merely a phrase to recite.
+It’s a call to action.

-A Strong PFD You Can Bank On – Not False, Unfunded PFD Promises
+A Strong PFD to Bank On – Not False, Unfunded Permanent Fund Dividend Promises

-This Governor has changed his promises from a “statutory PFD” he promised during the campaign, down to a 50% non-statutory PFD plan, which would pay $1,500 less in 2021 than the “statutory PFD” he promised you.
-Those empty promises and broken promises were made to get votes, not pass a PFD.
+This governor has changed his promises from a “statutory PFD” promised during the campaign down to a 50%, non-statutory PFD plan, which paid $1,500 less in 2021 than the “statutory PFD” he promised Alaskans.

-I tried to override Governor Walker’s PFD veto in 2016.
-As a state Senator Governor Dunleavy voted to support that veto.
-When asked to vote for a the Joint House and Senate Session the Constitution requires to override a veto, he voted “No” along party lines, blocked the override vote, and left the PFD veto in place.
+Les Gara tried to override Governor Walker’s PFD veto in 2016.
+As a state senator, Governor Dunleavy voted to support that veto.
+When asked to vote for a the Joint House and Senate session the Alaska Constitution requires to override a veto, he voted “No” along party lines, blocked the override vote, and left the PFD veto in place.

-I’d pay for it.
-I’ve pushed for and filed legislation to pay for a larger PFD, and better schools, and the things that provide opportunity and economic prosperity in this state.
-In 2018 I filed House Bill 381, which would have returned us to a statutory PFD payment formula with the revenue we’d receive if we ended the oil tax giveaway Governor Dunleavy voted for as a Senator in 2013, and that I voted to stop.
+Les pushed for and filed legislation to pay for a larger PFD, and in 2018 filed House Bill 381, which would have returned to a statutory PFD payment formula with the revenue the state would receive if the oil tax giveaway Governor Dunleavy voted for as a Senator in 2013 (and Les voted to stop), was ended.

-For more than three years, Governor Dunleavy has played shell games with the PFD, promising a $6,000 PFD, then the “statutory PFD formula” (roughly $3,850 this year) and now something less.
+For more than three years, Governor Dunleavy has played shell games with the PFD, promising a $6,000 PFD, then the “statutory PFD formula” (roughly $3,850 in 2021), and now something less.

-His only “plan” has been to slap together a last-minute, dangerous $3 billion raid on the Permanent Fund – the biggest Permanent Fund raid in Alaska history.
+His only “plan” has been to slap together a last-minute, dangerous $3 billion raid on the Permanent Fund – the biggest in Alaska history.
 He promises he’d only raid the Permanent Fund “one time” to pay for Government so there’s money left over for a PFD, and then offers no way to pay for future PFDs.
-In eight years as a politician, as a legislator and now as Governor, he’s just emptied our savings and pitted Alaskan against Alaskan.

-The Governor Should Lead To End COVID In Alaska
+The Governor Should Lead To End COVID In Alaska, Not Disappear.

-The Governor has chosen politics over action, and tried to appeal to those who oppose these effective measures by being intentionally equivocal on both, and not wearing a mask himself at crowded indoor political functions.
+Throughout this pandemic this Governor has chosen politics over action, and tried to appeal to those who oppose these effective measures by being intentionally equivocal.
+He’s put votes ahead of public safety.
+He’s refused even to be a role model, and not worn a mask himself at crowded indoor political functions.
 Following one of those functions he got COVID himself.
 A responsible Governor would have admitted their mistake, and used it as a teaching moment.
 The Governor chose to avoid the press instead of explaining how wearing a mask would have helped protect him and people exposed to him.

-During the worst COVID spike in death and hospitalization this summer the Governor chose to side with a small segment of his supporters opposed to an immediate, life-saving limited Health Care Facility Emergency Declaration.
+During the “Delta” COVID spike in death and hospitalization in 2021 the Governor chose to side with a small segment of his supporters opposed to an immediate, life-saving limited Health Care Facility Emergency Declaration.
 He chose votes over acting quickly to help gravely ill patients, some facing possible death.
 He refused to act on policies to reduce overcrowding and state bureaucracy – policies that hospitals in crisis were pleading for.
 He could have done most or possibly everything they asked for, immediately, with the stroke of a pen in July, but refused to.

 Rather than doing the needed work to protect Alaskans, the Governor spent most of 2021 sending out videos from his office once every few months, ambivalently saying people should choose whether or not to be vaccinated.
 In August he stoked opposition to safe vaccines, making heated, false Nazi Germany and “forced vaccination” comparisons to voluntary, safe vaccinations.
 Using heated rhetoric to appease voters who haven’t yet chosen a safe vaccination isn’t leadership.
 Those charged words followed a simple press question about why he wouldn’t just strongly and clearly urge people to get a safe vaccination to protect themselves, and help slow a raging pandemic.

-A responsible Governor would also have spent 2021 travelling the state, bringing experts and other trusted leaders to local communities to speak about how to end this pandemic.
+A responsible Governor would have spent 2021-22 travelling the state, bringing experts and other trusted leaders to local communities to speak about how to end this pandemic.
 Carefully and safely travelling with different experts of all political and ethnic backgrounds, who’d resonate in particular communities, would stop more hospitalizations and infections than a few videos sent from the comfort of the Governor’s Office.
-The goal is to convince people to take the actions we need to slow this pandemic.
-Going from community to community, with leaders and experts local residents trust is more effective than sitting in an office sending out an equivocal video every few months.

-A successful battle against this deadly pandemic requires work, not politics.
+A successful battle to get life and business back to normal requires work, not politics.